redhat-developer/app-services-sdk-js/docs/authentication.md

+# Authentication

+Authentication for SDK is divided between two types of sdks:

+- Management SDKs - authentication using sso.redhat.com (redhat accounts)
+- Inatance SDK - typically require service accounts that can be created using KafkaSDK service account API

+Authentication is done using OAuth Protocol

 ## Authentication for Management SDK's

-Management SDKs are used to created instances.
+Management SDKs are used to created instances of services.
-For those instances we can use OAuth.
+For those instances we can use OAuth protocol

 All Management SDK's are working with Red Hat Single Sign On (sso.redhat.com) server.
 Authentication to services can be done using Keycloak.js library.